pact-foundation/pact-provider-verifier-npm/README.md

 ## Usage

 ```
-npm install pact-provider-verifier
+npm install @pact-foundation/pact-provider-verifier
 node_modules/.bin/pact-provider-verifier <options>
 ```

 # Known issues

-The packaged mock server always prints out the following message on startup.
+The packaged binary always prints out the following message on startup.
 Have not yet traced the source.

 ```
 No entry for terminal type "xterm-256color";